joedav/joedav/README.md

-My name is Joelyson David, I'm a developer :man_technologist:, and I like music 🎶, animals 🐕 and nature 🌱, and I also really like electronic games .
+My name is Joelyson David, I'm a developer :man_technologist:, and I like music 🎶, animals 🐕 and nature 🌱, and I also really like electronic games :video_game:.

 [LinkedIn](https://www.linkedin.com/in/joe-dav/)